 Your long-term health depends a lot on healthy sleep habits, but what should those look like?
 Lucky for us, plenty of studies have shed light on our sleep habits and can provide guidelines for making the best of this natural human act.

 We think of sleep as shutting down, but in reality, nothing could be further from the truth.
 Sleep is a time when the body is able to repair itself.
 We don’t quite understand the link between the immune system.
-Still, we do know that there are significant links between things like adequate sleep and calorie regulation, lowered signs of depression, and reduced inflammation.
+Still, we do know that there are significant links between things like adequate sleep and calorie regulation, lowered signs of depression, and reduced inflammation, says the National Library of Medicine.

 Sleep deprivation effects can be dramatic even with just a few missed hours every night.
 Lack of sleep often translates to greater mental fatigue as well as physical issues.
 Studies show that sleep deprivation interferes with your decision making, impulse control, and emotional health.